Ascending Passage .com HOME PAGE.

 waiting, but with a greater purpose.
 The Sphinx reduces man really to

-dawn, being of some--not much, but still of some--importance here.
+dawn.
+It seems they retained some--not much, but still some--importance here.

 Before the Sphinx no one is important.